 That is it!
 We hope you enjoyed our category of Data sets for Machine Learning projects.
 This will allow you to play around with real data and start building cool projects and applications.
 The most well known out of all of these is the UC Irvine Machine Learning repository, but the great are also great resources, so check them out!

-Thank you for reading How to Learn Machine Learning, and have a fantastic day!
+Thank you for reading How to Learn Machine Learning, we hope you enjoyed this repository of Machine learning datasets, and have a fantastic day!